 I’m talking about the way people talk about the family members who didn’t show up.
 It usually goes one of two ways.

 The family member who didn’t show up is the most wonderful family member of all.
 I know this sounds weird but I have seen this happen.
-People make a big effort to turn up at Christmas (often travelling long distances to get there) and all the parents do is talk about the son/daughter who didn’t turn up, telling everyone how wonderful they are and singing their praises while completely neglecting the people sitting right in front of them.
+People make a big effort to turn up at Christmas (often traveling long distances to get there) and all the parents do is talk about the son/daughter who didn’t turn up, telling everyone how wonderful they are and singing their praises while completely neglecting the people sitting right in front of them.

-Of course the other way and probably the more common is bagging the family member who didn’t turn up.
+Of course, the other way and probably the more common is bagging the family member who didn’t turn up.
 This generally makes everyone uncomfortable for a number of reasons.
 You could be really close to the person being targeted and hate to hear someone tearing them down.
 It’s also a harsh reminder that the minute you don’t show up you will be the one in the firing line!